New congruences involving harmonic numbers

 modulo $p^2$, where $H_k=\sum_{0<j\ls k}1/j$ and $H_k^{(2)}=\sum_{0<j\ls k}1/j^2$.
 In particular, we show that

 where $\langle a\rangle_p$ stands for the least nonnegative integer $r$ with $a\eq r\pmod{p}$, and $B_n(x)$ and $E_n(x)$ denote the Bernoulli polynomial of degree $n$ and the Euler polynomial of degree $n$ respectively.
 We also pose some new conjectures on congruences. \endabstract 2020 {\it Mathematics Subject Classification}. \,Primary 11A07, 11B65; Secondary 05A10, 11B68, 11B75. {\it Keywords}.
 Bernoulli and Euler polynomials, binomial coefficients, congruences, harmonic numbers.
-Supported by the National Natural Science Foundation of China (grant no. 11971222), and the initial version was posted to arXiv in 2014 with the ID {\tt arXiv:1407.8465}. \endthanks
+The research was supported by the National Natural Science Foundation of China (grant no. 11971222), and the initial version was posted to arXiv in 2014 with the ID {\tt arXiv:1407.8465}. \endthanks

 \endtopmatter \document

 \heading{1.
 Introduction}\endheading